eventOneHQ/eventonehq.github.io/README.md

-# Filiosoft Labs Website
+# eventOne Labs Website

-_Deprecated in favor of [filiosoft.com/oss](https://filiosoft.com/oss)._
+_Deprecated in favor of [event1.io/open-source](event1.io/open-source)._

-Filiosoft Labs is Filiosoft's open source initiative!
-Visit [Filiosoft.com](https://filiosoft.com) for more information about Filiosoft.
+eventOne Labs is eventOne's open source initiative!
+Visit [event1.io](https://event1.io) for more information about eventOne.

 ### Authors and Contributors